schoenenberg/mail-organizer/README.md

 I wrote this small utility to clean up my mail inboxes.
 It is planned to let this utility run with a cron job, so it scans my mails every 5 minutes and moves those away based on my configured rules.

 This utility is not stable yet.
-It's under heavy development and might change completly.
+It's under heavy development and might change completely.

 ## Prerequisites

 - Rust toolchain installed
-- Mail account with `UIDPLUS` capability (Attention: This is currently not checked before trying to apply the rules!!)
+- Mail account with `UIDPLUS` capability

 ## Install